Format: 8 Channel Fixed Media

-Tech. setup : Lamaload ‘ring of eight’ speaker layout.
+Tech. setup : Lamaload the layout for a ‘ring of eight’ loudspeakers..

-Premiere at MANTIS festival 2016 at the University of Manchester, UK.
+Premiere MANTIS festival 2016 at the University of Manchester, UK.

-2019: March 23rd – Interview Lamaload – Acoustic Ecology transcription for Centre for Mobilities Research (ceMore) at Lancaster University
+2019: March 23rd – Interview transcription with Dr. Mark Pilkington for Centre for Mobilities Research (ceMore) at Lancaster University.

 Lamaload A/V (2017)